 Ghommidh then set up the third right near the end with a searching pass from left to right across the fringe of the opposing penalty area, accurately finding Mokhtar Douieb, who was rushing on to the ball at pace but still had time to dink it over the goalkeeper as he came striding off his line to attempt an intercept.
 The teams left the field to chants of “Tunez, Tunez, Tunez”.

 Tarek Dhiab stood upright and elegant as he worked the midfield like a puppeteer controlling a multiple cast at a children’s show.
 He probed and passed, collected and turned, all the time keeping a tight rein on the ball.
 He had played with much the same dominance in the World Cup qualifiers and at the end of 1977, at the tender age of 23, had been crowned African Footballer of the Year.

 “The French have their 68ers, revolutionary students making their mark on the social-cultural landscape.
 We have our 78ers, a generation of footballers who were outstanding.”

 What happened next?

 Tunisia next lost narrowly by a single goal to Poland in an evenly-contested game while an unglued Mexico went down 6-0 to the reigning champions.
 It meant the Mexicans were eliminated while Tunisia had the onerous task of beating the Germans to move on.
 It was an impossible mission but the north Africans made a go of it and in the end forced a credible goalless draw.
 Mexico finished with a 3-1 loss to Poland, going home with no points and having conceded 12 times.
-Tunisia’s performance helped make a successful case for Africa to have its number of slots at the FIFA World Cup doubled up for the next edition in Spain in 1982.
+Tunisia’s performance helped make a successful case for Africa to have its number of slots at the World Cup doubled up for Spain 1982.